-Affiliate websites live and die based on the integrity and transparency of their actions and allowing one of the aforementioned attacks to occur due a lapse in your security standards could spell financial disaster for you and your company.
+Affiliate websites live and die based on the integrity and transparency of their actions and allowing one of the aforementioned attacks to occur due to a lapse in your security standards could spell financial disaster for you and your company.

 As such, I’ve compiled a list of the 5 most effective ways that you can increase the security of your affiliate website, today.

-1. Install an SSL Certificate
+1. Install An SSL Certificate

 The first, and possibly simplest way that you can improve your website’s security is through the installation of an SSL (secure socket layer) certification.
 An SSL certificate will change your website URL from HTTP:// to HTTPS://, meaning that all information that is relayed on your site will be encrypted and secure from hackers and other prying eyes.

-SSL certificates come with the added bonus of increasing your website’s search engine authority as Google has begun to place an increased premium on website’s security standards after the wave of cyber attacks and hacks that have been happening in recent years.
+SSL certificates come with the added bonus of increasing your website’s search engine authority as Google has begun to place an increased premium on the website’s security standards after the wave of cyber attacks and hacks that have been happening in recent years.

-Luckily, these certificates are readily available and easy to setup.
-They can be purchased and installed for a measly fee of around $60, or if you are using a high quality web hosting service, you may be able to secure a certificate installation free of charge.
+Luckily, these certificates are readily available and easy to set up.
+They can be purchased and installed for a measly fee of around $60, or if you are using a high-quality web hosting service, you may be able to secure a certificate installation free of charge.

-2. Use a Reputable Web Host
+2. Use A Reputable Web Host

 Your web host impacts the success of your affiliate site in more ways than you probably know.
 Not only is your web host responsible for providing you with tools and software to combat hackers and spammers, but they can also impact the speed, reliability, and search engine ranking of your site.